 Internet.
-You can access the IRS website 24 hours a day, 7 days a week, at IRS.gov to:
+You can access the IRS website at IRS.gov 24 hours a day, 7 days a week to:

-- Download forms, instructions, and publications;

-- Order IRS products online;

-- Research your tax questions online;

-Search publications online by topic or

-- keyword;

-- View Internal Revenue Bulletins (IRBs) published in the last few years; and

-Sign up to receive local and national tax news by email.
+- Download forms, including talking tax forms, instructions, and publications; - Use the online Internal Revenue Code, regulations, or other official guidance; - Get information on starting and operating a small business; - Order IRS products online; - Research your tax questions online; - Search publications online by topic or keyword; - View Internal Revenue Bulletins (IRBs) published in the last few years; and - Sign up to receive local and national tax news by email.